2Applying as a couple

 Basically:

-You could travel to Canada with your Working Holiday permit and your significant other could enter the country as a visitor.
-Once you meet all the requirements (i.e. secure a NOC Skill Type Level 0, A or B job with a minimum six-month contract), your significant other could apply for an open work permit from within Canada, either online or at the border—just exit the country at the US border and re-enter!
+You could travel to Canada with a Working Holiday permit and your significant other could enter the country as a visitor.
+Once you meet all the requirements (i.e. secure a NOC TEER 0, 1, 2 or 3 job with a minimum six-month contract), your significant other could apply for an open work permit from within Canada, either online or by flagpoling at the border—just exit the country at the US border and re-enter!

 You could travel to Canada alone, find an eligible job that meets the requirements, and get the required three pay stubs.
 Your significant other will then be able to apply for an open work permit.
 However, note that common-law partners will no longer be considered as such if they live apart for more than 90 days in a row—this doesn’t apply to spouses.